 Long-term incentive program for senior executives

-Our executives have the opportunity to participate in a share-price-based compensation program.
+Our senior executives have the opportunity to participate in a share-price-based compensation program.
 The need for provisions for this program varies according to the development of the BASF share price and the MSCI World Chemicals Index; this leads to a corresponding increase or decrease in personnel costs.

 Risks from pension obligations